 Laura is a cultural musicologist specialising in women in music.
-She holds a BA in Music from Brasenose College, Oxford, and an MA and PhD in Musicology from Cardiff University.
+She holds a BA in Music from the University of Oxford and an MA and PhD in Musicology from Cardiff University.
 She completed a PG Cert in Academic Practice (HE teaching qualification) at Liverpool Hope University in 2013, and is a Fellow of the Higher Education Academy.
 She is also a pianist, and holds an LRSM in Advanced Piano Performance.

-As a Staff Tutor, Laura oversees tuition and supports students and Associate Lecturers on a range of Music modules throughout the UK (A224, A232, and A342)
+As a Staff Tutor, Laura oversees tuition and supports students and Associate Lecturers on a range of Music modules throughout the UK (currently A232, A234, and A342)

 Laura’s primary research interests lie in women in music, encompassing both classical and popular traditions.
-Her monograph Female Composers, Conductors, Performers: Musiciennes of Interwar France, 1919-1939, was published by Routledge in 2018.
+Her monograph Female Composers, Conductors, Performers: Musiciennes of Interwar France, 1919-1939, was published by Routledge in 2018 (paperback edition, 2020).
 She has also published articles and book chapters on a wide range of female musicians, including composers, songwriters, conductors, and all-woman orchestras, and also on Olivier Messiaen, Gerard Manley Hopkins, reception and criticism studies, and digital musicology.
-She is editor of The Cambridge Companion to Women in Music since 1900 (forthcoming, Cambridge University Press), and co-editor, with Helen Julia Minors, of The Routledge Companion to Women and Musical Leadership: The Nineteenth Century and Beyond (forthcoming, Routledge).
+She is editor of The Cambridge Companion to Women in Music since 1900 (Cambridge University Press: in press, anticipated June 2021), and co-editor, with Helen Julia Minors, of The Routledge Companion to Women and Musical Leadership: The Nineteenth Century and Beyond (forthcoming, Routledge).
 Please see the Publications tab for a full list of publications.

 Laura has supervised a number of completed PhDs: